PAM-AS/TSNREST/README.md

 Also, not decided on a licence.
 Copyright PAM AS, all rights reserved, until otherwise noted.

 ## TODO
-See the Road To 1.0 document.
+See issues and the Road To 1.0 document.